 I still not used to write the test before I start work, and I also skip some tests if I have no time to write it.

-But according to my experience, even you didn’t write the test you still need to think about “when I try to test my code, which is easier?”
+But according to my experience, even you didn’t write the test you still need to think about “when you try to test your code, which is easier?”

-And then, you will notice the best practice we read from the net if we follow it and usually let our code easier to be tested.
+And then, you will notice the best practice you read from the net if you follow it and usually let your code easier to be tested.

 For example, the junior will define a method mix different type return values.